 That simple question right there will do two things for you:

 - Remind you of the one thing, your overarching goal you are after (long term)

 - Help you prioritize on the short term what you need to do

 Keller says that staying steadfast in the pursuit of your goal is not so much self-discipline as it is about habits.

 Think of Michael Phelps, he says.
 He was diagnosed with attention deficit hyperactivity disorder.
 Such as, that he wasn’t able to focus on just one thing.

 Instead, he focused on just one thing: swimming every day.

-My Note: ADHD is a rather common diagnosis these days and not nearly as an handicap as The One Thing makes it out to be.
+ADHD is a rather common diagnosis these days and not nearly as a handicap as The One Thing makes it out to be.
 However, the point is still valid.